Our Team

 Executive Assistant to the Head of School

 Danielle graduated with a Bachelor of Education in 2012.
 Originally from Vancouver Island, she has lived all over Canada, but has made Calgary her home since 2013.
-She has worked in a variety of educational settings, including an early intervention program, elementary classrooms, and home-based programming for children with special needs.
-Most recently, she took great pride in lead teaching at a parent co-operative preschool, where she was actively involved in coordinating school operations alongside parent volunteers.
+She has worked in diverse educational settings including an early intervention program, elementary classrooms, university programs and home-based programming for children with special needs.
+Most recently, she was lead teacher at a parent co-operative preschool, where she was actively involved in coordinating school operations alongside parent volunteers.
 This experience led her to join the administrative team at MSofC in 2020.
-While still new to Montessori, Danielle completed the AMI Montessori 3-6 Orientation course in early 2021 and enjoys opportunities to spend time in the classrooms at MSofC.
+While still new to Montessori, Danielle completed the AMI Montessori Orientation course in early 2021 and enjoys opportunities to spend time in the classrooms at MSofC.

 Executive Assistant to the Head of School

 Danielle graduated with a Bachelor of Education in 2012.
 Originally from Vancouver Island, she has lived all over Canada, but has made Calgary her home since 2013.
-She has worked in a variety of educational settings, including an early intervention program, elementary classrooms, and home-based programming for children with special needs.
-Most recently, she took great pride in lead teaching at a parent co-operative preschool, where she was actively involved in coordinating school operations alongside parent volunteers.
+She has worked in diverse educational settings including an early intervention program, elementary classrooms, university programs and home-based programming for children with special needs.
+Most recently, she was lead teacher at a parent co-operative preschool, where she was actively involved in coordinating school operations alongside parent volunteers.
 This experience led her to join the administrative team at MSofC in 2020.
-While still new to Montessori, Danielle completed the AMI Montessori 3-6 Orientation course in early 2021 and enjoys opportunities to spend time in the classrooms at MSofC.
+While still new to Montessori, Danielle completed the AMI Montessori Orientation course in early 2021 and enjoys opportunities to spend time in the classrooms at MSofC.

 Nathalie Gilbert